Kieuhoanh/8-weeks-challenge-with-SQL/Case Study 2: Pizza Runner/Clean Data.md

 ,customer_id
 ,pizza_id
 , CASE
-	WHEN exclusions IS null OR exclusions LIKE 'null' THEN '' ELSE exclusions
+	WHEN exclusions ='' OR exclusions LIKE 'null' THEN NULL ELSE exclusions
 	END exclusions
 , CASE
-	WHEN extras IS NULL OR extras LIKE 'null' THEN '' ELSE extras
+	WHEN extras ='' OR extras LIKE 'null' THEN NULL
+	ELSE extras
 	END extras
 ,order_time